Tiendil/tiendil-org-content/content/posts/2024-027-goodharts-law-not-useful/en.md

 Therefore, the manager's goals:

-1. Create conditions that make it possible, comfortable, and beneficial to improve the system.
+1. Create conditions that make improving the system possible, comfortable, and beneficial.
 For example, set realistic, objective deadlines and plans.
 2. Make it difficult to sabotage/distort the system.
 3. Make it difficult to falsify data.

-There are interesting examples of Amazon's adaptation to these principles in the original post.
+The original post contains interesting examples of Amazon's adaptation to these principles.

 For example, they switched from optimizing output metrics to optimizing input metrics through the evolutionary refinement of heuristics about them.
 Because it is more difficult to falsify input metrics, and their impact on the output can be empirically evaluated.